cryptocrowd-city/xcrc-wallet/doc/bulwark-core/TOR-Support-In-Bulwark.md

-# TOR Support In Bulwark
+# TOR Support In CRyptoCrowd

-It is possible to run Bulwark as a Tor hidden service, and connect to such services.
+It is possible to run CRyptoCrowd as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others